-Additionally MANY moments from her documentary could make you cry, ranging from the Brazil scene to the bit about the pressure from the recording company's to change herself to the fan appreciation moments to over working herself with excessive travelling and of cause the marriage problems related scenes.
+Additionally MANY moments from Katy Perry: Part of Me could make you cry, ranging from the Brazil scene to the bit about the pressure from the recording company's to change herself to the fan appreciation moments to over working herself with excessive travelling and of cause the marriage problems related scenes.

 The last few tracks on Prism, especially "Ghost" and "By the Grace of God".

 Unfortunate Implications: "Ur So Gay" implies that effeminate, "fake", or other bad people are usually gay and uses "gay" in the "bad/lame" sense.
 As if "Ur So Gay" didn't imply enough unfortunate things, Katy follows up with "I Kissed a Girl".
 There's actually nothing in the lyrics to suggest the guy is gay, so it also seems like Katy is enforcing gender stereotypes.